SystemFw/blog/content/staging/paxos-failures.md

 **Phase 2**:
 1. The writer selects a value `v` to write to the WOR.
-If any of the `promise` replies contains a previously a `accept`ed proposal, it needs to select the value from that proposal.
+If any of the `promise` replies from Phase 1 contains a previously a `accept`ed proposal, it needs to select the value from that proposal.
 If there's more than one, it needs to select the one associated with the highest proposal number.
 If no previously `accept`ed proposal is present in the `promise` replies, then it can select the value that the client is trying to write.
 2. The writer sends `propose(n, v)` to all the storage servers that replied in Phase 1.
 3. When a storage server receives a `propose(n, v)`, it accepts the